ROUNAK-K-JHA-2002/PassBit.dev/README.md

 #### Is the App Secure ?

 Yes,The password you entered are fully processed offline.
-I'm using Flutter secure storage , which stores data locally and in excrypted form.
+I'm using Flutter secure storage , which stores data locally and in encrypted form.

 ## Contributing